adopted-ember-addons/ember-infinity/README.md

 Moreover, you are not restricted to only fetching items in the route.
 Fetch away in any top-level component!

-Lastly, before we get to an example, you do not need to pass an action into infinity-loader component anymore.
-We handle that internally now.
-You can still pass a closure action `infinityLoad` if you need to perform additional logic.

 Let's see how simple it is to fetch a list of products.
 Instead of `this.store.query('product')` or `this.store.findAll('product')`, you simply invoke `this.infinity.model('product')` and under the hood, `ember-infinity` will query the store and manage fetching new records for you!

 ```js